 When your kitchen sink clogs, you will be left with a ruined evening and instead of watching some TV, you will be left staring at the dirty sink overflowing with water.
 You will start to wonder if you should call a professional plumber but there are two common tools you can use in order to clean the mess as quickly as possible.

-Below, we will teach you the right way to use a plunger and a snake if you want to clear your drains alone.
+Below, we will teach you the right way to use a plunger and a snake if you don’t want help from a Melbourne blocked drains specialist, and, want to clear your drains alone.
 You can get one from Bunnings, Masters or your local hanyman store selling plungers but you should know that those rubber bells work best for the drains in your kitchen.
 When buying a plunger, you should make sure that it has a stout handle as it will allow for a bigger force application.

 A hand auger is quite cheap and effective in getting the job done.
 A few other thing you need to have in hand are some gloves, flashlight and a bin that fits under the blocked sink drain.